-Christine holds a Doctoral degree in Social and Economic Sciences (2009, with honours) and a Master’s degree in International Business Administration (2002) both from University of Vienna, Austria.
+Christine holds a Doctoral degree in Social and Economic Sciences (Business Informatics) (2009, with honors) and a Master’s degree in International Business Administration (2002) both from University of Vienna, Austria.
 Furthermore, she holds a Master degree in Business Informatics (2011) from Vienna University of Technology (TU Wien), Austria.
 Further studies at University of Wales Swansea (now: Swansea University), United Kingdom, Konservatorium der Stadt Wien (now: Music and Arts University of the City of Vienna), Austria, and Vienna University of Economics and Business (WU Wien), Austria.